zao-web/underscorejs-templatize/README.md

 Utilities similar to WordPress' wp.template().
 Provides option to load from a <prefix><id> script tag, or to pass in arbitrary html.

-Compiled templates are memoized and cached for reuse, based on the tmplName.
+Compiled templates are memoized and cached for reuse, based on the `tmplName`.

+If you're using PHP, you may also want to check out [wp.template-for-php](https://github.com/jtsternberg/wp.template-for-php) as a way to reuse the templates on the server side.

 ### Example usage: